llpeterson/congestion/qos.md

 root of the loss rate ($$\rho$$).
-In other words, to build a congestion control mechanism out of this relationship, the receiver must periodically report the loss rate it is experiencing back to the sender (e.g., it might report that it failed to received 10% of the last 100 packets), and the sender then adjusts its sending rate up or down, such that this relationship continues to hold.
+In other words, to build a congestion control mechanism out of this relationship, the receiver must periodically report the loss rate it is experiencing back to the sender (e.g., it might report that it failed to receive 10% of the last 100 packets), and the sender then adjusts its sending rate up or down, such that this relationship continues to hold.
 Of course, it is still up to the application to adapt to these changes in the available